MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 To convert an existing bot to a skill bot takes just a few steps, as outlined in the next couple sections.
 For more in-depth information, see [about skills](../skills-conceptual.md).

-- Update the bot's configuration file to set the bot's app ID and password and to add an _allowed callers_ property.
+- Update the bot's `web.config` file to set the bot's app ID and password and to add an _allowed callers_ property.
 - Add claims validation.
 This will restrict access to the skill so that only users or your root bot can access the skill.
 See the [additional information](#additional-information) section for more information about default and custom claims validation.
 - Modify the bot's messages controller to handle `endOfConversation` activities from the root bot.
 - Modify the bot code to return an `endOfConversation` activity when the skill completes.